Library Access to Music Project: Legal Significance

 One key advantage of LAMP, in addition to its being free for its users, is the fact that any piece of music is in theory available on it because copyright law is more lax about broadcasting over analog transmissions, such as MIT Cable, than it is about digital transmissions such as those made over computer networks.
 For example, a person wanting to transmit a copy of "...
 Baby One More Time", written by Max Martin and performed by Britney Spears, could do it either with an analog transmission or a digital transmission.
 Using an analog transmission would only require permission from BMG, the publisher, whereas use of a digital transmission would require Spears's permission as well.

 This aspect of copyright law is problematic for those wishing to transmit songs by artists such as The Beatles.
 Their label, Apple Corps, as well as others, typically do not allow digital transmissions of their music, which is why their songs were not available on online music stores such as iTunes until late 2010.
 However, songs by The Beatles are available on LAMP, since LAMP doesn't require Apple Corps's permission.

 Initially, MIT purchased audio from LoudEye, Inc., in MP3 form.
 However, on the day of LAMP's initial launch, Universal Music Group approached Loudeye with concerns that it lacked the necessary licenses to make the MP3s that were sold to MIT.
 Without music, LAMP was forced to go on a hiatus of about one year, until a different method of obtaining music was devised.

 LAMP in its current incarnation requires someone to purchase a physical CD and place it in a CD jukebox, where it is then turned into an MP3.
 However, ripping MP3s of individual songs at will is still legally questionable, so LAMP takes advantage of the "ephemeral recording" provision of copyright law.
 Under this provision, consumers can create a "transmission program" so long as it is designed to be played back as a whole, in sequence.
 LAMP currently uses "transmission programs" that are approximately 30 minutes in length.

 Technical information

 LAMP is appropriately built with LAMP technologies.
-That is to say, it runs on Linux machines, uses an Apache webserver, a MySQL database, and Perl and PHP.
+That is to say, it ran on Linux machines, used an Apache webserver, a MySQL database, and Perl and PHP.
 Portions of the software are also written in C++.